Interested in getting more involved with your community?

 The DDA works on a variety of projects, both large and small, in an effort to promulgate the development of the downtown district and support the businesses and stakeholders within the area.
 Some projects include large infrastructure projects including constructing parking downtown, as well as installing transformative streetscapes, and community place-making and business-supporting investments.

-The Oxford DDA meets every third Monday of the month at 6:00 p.m. in the Council Chambers at Oxford Village Hall (22 W. Burdick).
-If you are interestd in serving on the DDA please complete a Board & Commission Application, and submit that form to the DDA offices at 20 W. Burdick, Oxford, MI 48371 or contact the Village offices for addtional information.
+The Oxford DDA meets every third Monday of the month at 7:00 p.m. in the Council Chambers at Oxford Village Hall (22 W. Burdick).
+If you are interested in serving on the DDA please complete a Boards & Commission Application, and submit that form to the DDA offices at 20 W. Burdick, Oxford, MI 48371 or contact the Village offices for additional information.
 You may also submit a completed application to DDA@thevillageofoxford.org.

 Beautification Commission (BC)

 The Oxford Beautification Commission conceives, formulates, promulgates, and develops plans for the beautification of Oxford.
-Meets on the third Monday of each month at 8:30 a.m. in the Community Room at Oxford Village Hall.
+Meets on an as-needed basis, or quarterly.
 Commissioners are appointed by the Oxford Village Council, and serve three (3) year terms.

-If you are interested in serving on the Oxford Beautification Commission, please complete a Board & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for addtional information.
-You may also submit a completed application to email@example.com.
+If you are interested in serving on the Oxford Beautification Commission, please complete a Boards & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for additional information.
+You may also submit a completed application to firstname.lastname@example.org.